XML-Travelgate/xtg-content-articles-pub/docs/activities/DSF/avail.md

 **OpenAvailability**

--   OpenAvailability=false: Need specify passangers in avail request.
+-   OpenAvailability = false: Need specify passengers in avail request.
     In response, provider return price of option that you specify.
--   OpenAvailability=true: Not neccesary specify passangers in avail request.
+-   OpenAvailability = true: Not necessary specify passengers in avail request.
 In this case provider return all possible participant types that can provide, and you can choose the participants types that you are interested.